 In the first nine months of 2019, net cash provided by operating activities totaled $198.1 million versus net cash provided in operating activities of $60 million in the comparable year-ago period.

 How Have Estimates Been Moving Since Then?

-At this time, Universal Forest has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Universal Forest has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, Universal Forest has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+It comes with little surprise Universal Forest has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Universal Forest Products, Inc. (UFPI) : Free Stock Analysis Report

 To read this article on Zacks.com click here.